Skip to main content

 Does local inference constrain clinical utility?
 7B models produce shorter summaries than 70B+ cloud models.
 For patient education, acceptable.
 For clinical decision support requiring exhaustive differential analysis, insufficient.

 How does this connect to identity infrastructure?
 HPPIE treats a patient persona as an identity primitive that governs what the system does.
-The 5 Pillars of Governance Architecture establishes identity as the foundation of system trust.
-HPPIE extends that principle into clinical territory where misidentification has medical consequences.

 Technical Index